Getting the ‘bugs’ out of your bed

 FAYETTEVILLE, Ark.
-(KFTA) — Between family visits and getaways, germs may not be the only thing you need to worry about bringing home.
+(KNWA) — Between family visits and getaways, germs may not be the only thing you need to worry about bringing home.

 Be on the lookout for ‘bed bugs.’